-In the beginning stages of the COVID-19 pandemic, CDC was engaged in building the foundation for diagnostic testing in the United States.
+In the early stages of the COVID-19 pandemic, the Centers for Disease Control and Prevention (CDC) was engaged in building the foundation for diagnostic testing in the United States.
 On January 10, 2020, Chinese researchers deposited the 2019-nCoV genome sequence to GenBank and CDC began development of the CDC 2019-nCoV Real-Time PCR Diagnostic Panel.
-On January 24th, CDC publicly posted its assay for the CDC's newly developed diagnostic panel, allowing the global community to develop their own assays using the CDC design.
-On February 3rd, CDC submitted an EUA request, and the FDA issued an EUA on February 4th, enabling use of the CDC's COVID-19 diagnostic Panel.
+On January 24, CDC publicly posted its assay for the CDC's newly developed diagnostic panel, allowing the global community to develop their own assays using the CDC design.
+On February 3, CDC submitted an emergency use authorization (EUA) request, and the Food and Drug Administration (FDA) issued an EUA on February 4, just 24 hours after receiving the complete package, enabling use of the CDC's COVID-19 diagnostic panel.

-Understanding the importance of increased testing, the FDA moved swiftly to engage with more than 470 test developers that indicated their intent to submit requests for EUAs.
-In mid-January, BARDA convened a meeting of leading diagnostic companies from across America to encourage development of COVID-19 tests.
-In the ensuing months, multiple funding opportunities for the development of COVID-19 diagnostic tests were announced and NIH provided COVID-19 RNA to diagnostic companies to expedite private-sector test development.
-With a desire to ensure high quality diagnostic testing but also ensure rapid development and dissemination of COVID-19 tests, the FDA has provided EUA templates for laboratories and manufacturers in an effort to streamline the entire process, and works with developers who wish to use alternate approaches to the templates.
+Understanding the importance of increased testing, the FDA engaged test developers from the beginning of the pandemic.
+Any developer, including labs, could introduce tests through the EUA process, as they had during previous emergencies; and FDA encouraged labs and commercial manufacturers to do so swiftly, engaging with more than 550 test developers since January who indicated their intent to submit requests for EUAs.
+In mid-January, the Biomedical Advanced Research and Development Authority (BARDA) within ASPR convened a meeting of leading diagnostic companies from across America to encourage development of COVID-19 tests.
+In the ensuing months, multiple funding opportunities for the development of COVID-19 diagnostic tests were announced and the NIH provided COVID-19 RNA to diagnostic companies to expedite private-sector test development.
+With a desire to ensure high quality diagnostic testing but also ensure rapid development and dissemination of COVID-19 tests, the FDA has provided voluntary EUA templates for laboratories and manufacturers in an effort to streamline the entire process, and works with developers who wish to use alternate approaches to the templates.
 FDA has issued a record number of EUAs for COVID-19 tests.
 This has contributed greatly to the dramatic increases in testing the nation has seen in the past months.
 The amount and expediency in which EUAs were issued for COVID-19 tests far exceed past viral outbreaks.
 For example, in response to the 2016 Zika Virus outbreak, FDA issued 20 test EUAs; in response to the 2009 H1N1 outbreak, FDA issued 17 test EUAs.
-Currently, FDA has issued more than 70 COVID-19 test EUAs.
-The timeliness and number of EUAs issued by FDA for COVID-19 tests is unprecedented and has been critical to improving the testing scale and capacity in our country.
+As of June 25, 2020, FDA has issued more than 150 COVID-19 test EUAs.
+The timeliness and number of EUAs issued by FDA for COVID-19 tests is unprecedented and has been critical to improving the testing scale and capacity in our country, while providing enough oversight to assure patients can depend on the results of these tests.

-Throughout the COVID-19 outbreak, the Administration has encouraged diagnostic test manufacturers, commercial laboratories, and professional societies to expand capacity and scale for existing nucleic acid testing platforms.
-Through the efforts of the Administration, the United States has developed a multilayered, multifaceted approach to testing that is capable of providing the right test to the right person at the right time.
+Throughout the COVID-19 outbreak, the Administration has encouraged and worked collaboratively with diagnostic test manufacturers, commercial laboratories, public health laboratories, and professional societies to expand capacity and scale for existing nucleic acid testing platforms.
+Through the efforts of the Administration, the United States has developed a multilayered, multifaceted approach to testing that can provide the right test to the right person at the right time.
 This approach includes contributions from state public health labs, high-throughput commercial labs, academic and hospital labs, labs at CDC, the Indian Health Service, the Department of Defense, and the Department of Veterans Affairs.
 In addition, the ecosystem now includes POC testing that can be done in rural areas at high risk without sophisticated supporting infrastructure, or as a tool to investigate outbreaks in nursing homes or other confined settings.